Undergraduate offer holders

-Please contact the Admissions Office if your email address is changing.
+Please make sure your email address at UCAS is current and contact the Admissions Office if your email address is changing.

 When to arrive

 International students are deemed to be those who have not previously lived or attended school in the UK.
-Please note, all international students will be able to move directly into their own rooms, apart from students who are allocated accommodation in Kenny B - students will not be able to gain access to their permanent room until after 2.00 pm on Friday 4 October 2019, unless instructed otherwise by the Housekeeping Office.
-Students will be given a temporary room in the meantime.
-Registration will commence on Saturday 5 October 2019 at 1.00 pm in the Tutorial and Admissions Office on B staircase.
+Please note, some international students arriving early may be required to stay in a temporary room, and will not be able to gain access to your permanent room until Saturday 2 October 2021.
+You will be given full details by the Housekeeping Office.
+Registration for all students will take place on Saturday 2 October 2021.

-Registration will commence at 1.00 pm in the Tutorial and Admissions Office on B staircase on Saturday 5 October 2019.
-Accommodation will be available from 2.00 pm onwards.
-New students will be granted permission to arrive earlier if they are unable to travel on Saturday 5 October due to religious reasons or if they have a compulsory pre-sessional or language course with an earlier start date.
+Registration will take place on arrival at Downing College.
+You will receive an arrival slot (30 minutes) by email.
+New students will be granted permission to arrive earlier if they are unable to travel on Saturday 2 October due to religious reasons or if they have a compulsory pre-sessional or language course with an earlier start date.

 Welcome to Cambridge events

-A number of events in the UK and overseas are organised by Cambridge alumni: https://www.alumni.cam.ac.uk/get-involved/welcome-to-cambridge-events.
-You may be interested in attending one of these events but please note that these are not events necessary for student induction and that there is absolutely no obligation to attend.
+A number of events in the UK and overseas are organised by Cambridge alumni.
+You may be interested in attending one of these events but please note that these are not events necessary for student induction and there is absolutely no obligation to attend.
 Please note that some events require the payment of a fee.